Dry Hair Can Be Repaired

 INTERNAL FACTORS INCLUDE: *Nutritional deficiency *Certain medications *Cancer treatment

-Here are some ways to prevent and help damaged to your hair:
+Here are some ways to prevent and help damage to your hair:

 1) Use a natural and organic herbal filled shampoo formulated specifically to "moisturize" the hair.